DentonJC/virtual_screening/etc/log.md

 ### 25.12.17
 - fix normalization for physical features
 - if the number of iterations of RandomizedSearchCV is grater then combinations of gparams, replace it
-- start experimets with different normalizations
+- start experiments with different normalizations

 ### 28.12.17
 - set all random_states in run.py